Skip to content

 Overhead Rate = $370,000 / $500,000 = 74.0%

-Overhead rates for small GovCon firms typically range from 60% to 120%.
+In our experience, overhead rates for small GovCon firms typically range from 60% to 120%.
 The wide range reflects differences in business models.
 A firm with minimal office space and low indirect labor runs a 60% overhead.
 A firm with lab facilities, cleared spaces, and a large indirect support staff exceeds 100%.
-DCAA does not set a cap on overhead rates, but rates that deviate significantly from your provisional billing rates trigger closer audit scrutiny per DCAA Contract Audit Manual 6-400.
+DCAA does not set a cap on overhead rates, but rates that deviate significantly from your provisional billing rates typically draw closer audit scrutiny.

 The G&A Rate: General and Administrative Costs